samkravitz/kravitz.dev/_posts/2025-12-21-memory-layout-in-pokemon.md

 - HP: 102
 - Type 1: Water

 Imagine we can pause the game state and inspect the memory of the game at this very moment.
 [Sameboy](https://sameboy.github.io), the emulator I am using for this project, provides this feature!
-According to the article, the first Pokemon in our party's data structure begins at address `0xD163` + `0x08`.
+According to the article, the data structure for the first Pokemon in our party begins at address `0xD163` + `0x08`.
 Let's go there and see what we see.

 I've highlighted the 64 bytes (size of our data structure) at address `0xD16B` below.
 It's a bit hard to parse, but let's break it down:
 ![Vaporeon's data dump in hex](/assets/posts/memory_layout_in_pokemon/vaporeon_memory.png)

 ### Offset `0x00`: Index Number (1 byte)
-The first byte in the data structure, `0x69`, is our Pokemon's index number. `Ox69` is `105` in decimal, which is different than the number we see in game, which is `134`.
+The first byte in the data structure, `0x69`, is our Pokemon's index number. `Ox69` is `105` in decimal, which is different from the number we see, which is `134`.
 What gives?
-Well, the index number the game uses to keep track of what Pokemon is what is different than the Pokedex number which is displayed in game.
+Well, the internal index number the game uses to identify Pokemon differs from the Pokedex number displayed in-game.
 [This page](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_index_number_in_Generation_I) shows the mapping between index numbers and Pokedex numbers (The first Pokemon [ever designed](https://nintendoeverything.com/rhydon-was-the-first-pokemon-ever-created/), Rhydon, is index number `1`).
 We can see that Vaporeon does indeed correspond to index number `105`, so we know we're looking at the right data.

 ### Offset `0x01`: Current HP (2 bytes)
 Here, we see the value `0x0066`, which is `102` in decimal, the current HP of the Pokemon.

 ### Offset `0x03`: Level (1 byte)
 This is the unusual one because there are two fields for level, one at `0x03`, and one at `0x21`.
 At both offsets we can see the value `0x19` (`25` decimal), so both seem to be accurate.
-Bulbapedia claims only the value at `0x21` is relevant, so I'm not sure why both work here.
+Bulbapedia claims only the value at `0x21` is relevant, so I'm not sure the reason for the redundancy.

 ### Offset `0x04`: Status Condition (1 byte)
 The status condition byte is interpreted with the following bitfield: